MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/workflows/publishing-approval-workflow-fails-starting.md

 ---
 title: Publishing approval workflow doesn't automatically start
-description: A Publishing Approval workflow doesn't start automatically with the error "The workflow could not update the item, possibly because one or more columns for the item require a different type of information."
+description: A Publishing Approval workflow doesn't start automatically with the error The workflow could not update the item, possibly because one or more columns for the item require a different type of information.
 author: helenclu
 manager: dcscontentpm
 localization_priority: Normal
 search.appverid:
   - MET150
 audience: ITPro
-ms.service: sharepoint-online
 ms.topic: troubleshooting
 ms.author: luche
 ms.custom: CSSTroubleshoot
 appliesto:
   - SharePoint Online
   - SharePoint Server
 ---

 # Publishing Approval workflow doesn't automatically start in SharePoint Online or in SharePoint Server on-premises